neondatabase/website/content/docs/functions/json_extract_path_text.md

     ('Cooking', 'Variable', 'Low');
 ```

-The `users` table has a `JSON` column named preferences that contains information about each user's preferred hobbies.
+The `users` table we created previously has a `JSON` column named `profile` that contains information about each user's preferred hobbies.
 A fun exercise could be to find if a user has any hobbies that are easy to get started with.
 Then we can recommend they engage with it more often.

 To fetch this list, we can run the query below.